North Korea test-fires missiles after joint military drills end | The China Post

 North Korea on Saturday fired what appear to be two short-range ballistic missiles into the sea off its east coast, the South Korean military said.

 The projectiles were launched from northeastern South Hamgyong province, South Korea’s Joint Chiefs of Staff said.
-They flew about 380 kilometers (236 miles) at the maximum altitude of 97 kilometers (60 miles), the military said.
+They flew about 380 kilometers (236 miles) at the maximum altitude of 97 kilometers (60 miles).

+North Korean leader Kim Jong Un personally supervised the test-firing of what the country’s official state news outlet, the Korean Central News Agency (KNCA), called a “super-large multiple rocket launcher.”

+“The test-fire proved that all the tactical and technological specifications of the system correctly reached the preset indexes,” the KNCA report said, before adding that Kim expressed “high appreciation” for the scientists who had designed and built it.

-Saturday’s launch is the seventh such missile test by North Korea since US President Donald Trump and North Korean leader Kim Jong Un met at the inter-Korean border in June.
+Saturday’s launch is the seventh such missile test by North Korea since US President Donald Trump and Kim Jong Un met at the inter-Korean border in June.

 The North had been expected to halt weapons tests because the 10-day US-South Korean drills, which Pyongyang views as an invasion rehearsal, ended earlier this week.